Sarah Bray, an online friend I deeply admire tweeted,

 This is also why traditional emotional eating tools like “call a friend when you’re lonely” don’t always work (if we even call the friend).
 They aren’t addressing the root cause.
 We aren’t lonely because we didn’t call our friend.
 We’re lonely because we have a consistent pattern of isolating ourselves and not getting our needs met in various relationships, even in more casual interactions.
 Until we stop this cycle, we will continue to backslide with our eating and make life harder and more lonely for ourselves than necessary.

-If you want to go deeper on how to use inconsistency caused by emotions such as loneliness as an opportunity to improve your nutrition and wellness goals (instead of falling off track):
+If you want to go deeper on how to use inconsistency caused by emotions such as loneliness as an opportunity to improve your nutrition and wellness goals (instead of falling off track), start by identifying the four emotional triggers for emotional eating, with loneliness being on of them: